How to Boil and Eat Louisiana Blue Crabs

 Salt

-2 tablespoons White Vinegar (helps crabs peel easily)
+2 tablespoons white vinegar (helps crabs peel easily)

 lemon or lime juice.

 Carefully place the crabs in the boiling water.
-Boil about 8-10 minutes.
+Boil about 15 minutes.
 The crabs instantly turn a vibrant red once placed in the boiling water.
 Turn off the heat.
-Place cold water or more ice on top of the crabs in order to stop the cooking process.

-Eating Louisiana Blue Crabs:
+Eating Louisiana Blue Crabs

-You can do this in order you like, but this is just how I was taught to eat crabs as a little girl at the age of 8.
+You can do this in any order you like, but this is just how I was taught to eat crabs as a little girl at the age of 8.
 There would be about 10 family members sitting all around this large dining table in the dining room of my Aunt Linda’s house in New Orleans.
 Newspapers were spread the entire length of the table and each person had a plate and a little bowl for dipping with either butter or ketchup.
 What a wonderful memory.

-How to Eat Louisiana Blue Crabs:
+How to Eat Louisiana Blue Crabs

 Take the crab in one (be careful of the hard prickles on the shell).
 Carefully pull the legs out right at the join closet to the body.
 Some good meat will come out.
 Don’t be shy to pull the meat through your teeth and suck out the juice.